Eyes on South African finance minister Gigaba amid talk of cabinet reshuffle before budget

 Ramaphosa was sworn in as head of state on Thursday after his scandal-plagued predecessor, Jacob Zuma, reluctantly resigned on orders of the ruling African National Congress (ANC) after nine years in office blighted by corruption, economic mismanagement and disputed appointments.

-Moody’s is expected to make a decision after the Treasury presents its 2018 budget to parliament on Wednesday.

-Market focus was on whether Ramaphosa would reshuffle the cabinet before budget day and replace Gigaba.

-Ramaphosa was due to give more details about how he plans to tackle graft and revitalize economic growth on Friday in his first state of the nation address. [nL8N1Q64UL]
+Ramaphosa was due to give more details about how he plans to tackle graft and revitalise economic growth on Friday when he gives his first state of the nation address.

 Some economists and political analysts questioned the credentials of Gigaba when he was named to head Treasury in March last year, replacing Pravin Gordhan who had built a strong reputation for fiscal prudence.